manish-107/CollegeCAT/documentation/ProjectFlow.md

     - Current subject priority selection
 - **Timetable Coordinator**:
   - Review and edit assigned subjects, if needed.
-  - Send for HOD approval.

 ### 5. HOD: Review and Approve

 - **HOD Action**:
   - HOD reviews and may update the course selections.
   - HOD approves the subject assignments.

-### 6. Timetable Coordinator: Confirmation

-- **Confirmation**:
-  - Timetable coordinator confirms the final assignments and sends to all lecturers.
-- **Lecturer Action**:

-  - Lecturers confirm or talk to HOD if changes are required.

 - **Completion**:
   - After final confirmation, subjects are assigned.